 Sarah is the executive director of Pender Island Child Care Society (PICCS) and the facility manager of Dragonfly Child Care and Family Resource Centre.

 Sarah served PICCS as a board member for three and and a half years before being hired in 2016.
-She has been successful in receiving funding for new program delivery and played a role in creating the Family Forest Program.
-She has lived on Pender for fifteen years and is married with two children.
-Both her children thrived in Dragonfly Childcare and the funded family resource programs and have now transitioned to Pender Islands School.
-She is grateful to be a part of the Dragonfly team and to continue developing childcare and family resource programs.
+She has been successful in receiving funding for new program delivery and played a role in creating the Family Forest Program and the new attachment parenting course, Circle of Security.
+She has lived on Pender for sixteen years and is married with two children.
+Both her children thrived in Dragonfly Childcare and the funded Family Resource Programs and have now transitioned to Pender Islands School.
+Sarah continues to educate her skills in office management, attend professional development and conferences and deepen her learning around early child care philosophy, She is grateful to be a part of the Dragonfly team and to continue developing childcare and family resource programs.

 Sarah also facilitates the Dad n' Me pancake breakfast program with her husband, Steve Wynn.
 She is trained in facilitating the Circle of Parenting Series and the Nobody's Perfect Parent Course.

 Geneva was hired in 2013 and has been instrumental in Dragonfly's child care programming.
 She leads the children with thoughtful discussions and provides lot's of imaginative and exploratory play.
 Geneva chooses interesting monthly themes and opens up the children's curiousity and creativity.
 Geneva is naturally caring, respects each child's needs and is a wonderful role model.